code4yonglei/deep-learning-intro/episodes/2-keras.Rmd

 This loss function tells the training algorithm how wrong, or how 'far away' from the true value the predicted value is.

-For the one-hot encoding that we selected before a fitting loss function is the Categorical Crossentropy loss.
+For the one-hot encoding that we selected earlier a suitable loss function is the Categorical Crossentropy loss.
 In Keras this is implemented in the `keras.losses.CategoricalCrossentropy` class.
 This loss function works well in combination with the `softmax` activation function we chose earlier.